Dev GuideAPI Reference

 ODP does not automatically calculate totals and subtotals at the order level based on item level subtotals or tax, shipping, and discounts.
 Instead, you send these values as you want them to be represented.

-eCommerce platforms handle the definition of subtotal differently, with some of them including discounts before the subtotal and others including discounts after the subtotal (but before the total).
+Ecommerce platforms handle the definition of subtotal differently, with some of them including discounts before the subtotal and others including discounts after the subtotal (but before the total).
 Still others handle line item discounts differently than order-level discounts.

-Importing and updating orders
+Import and update orders

-You should sending historical order data through the following methods:
+Import and update order data through the following methods:

 The fields used in either method adhere to the schema outlined above.

-Returns, refunds and cancellations
+Returns, refunds, and cancellations

-To process returns, refunds and cancellations, send an event with an event type of order and one of the following event actions:
+To process returns, refunds, and cancellations, send an event with an event type of order and one of the following event actions:

 📘